olivierodo/MBP-BTT-volume-touchbar/README.md

 ## Description

 If you have a MacBook Pro with the touchbar this project will help you to customize your touchbar by :
- - Displaying the current connected wifi network
+ - Displaying the current volume of your sound

 Example Full bar (last widget) :